Peer Notetaker Instructions

 - If you are currently a student employee, you will be paid via direct deposit approximately 4-6 weeks after the end of the semester.
 Please note that your stipend will be the amount of compensation after taxes and will be added to the payment for your current student employee position.

 - If you are NOT currently a student employee, you will be paid via direct deposit/eft or check.
 We highly encourage you to complete the direct deposit form for more efficient payment.
-If you choose to paid by check, you will receive the check by mail to your permanent address approximately 4-6 weeks after the end of the semester.
+If you choose to paid by check,please note it can take up to 90 days to receive the paper check by mail to your permanent address after the end of the semester.

 - Regular faculty or staff are not eligible to receive the stipend.